INGENUITY AT WORK

 If you're looking for ideas, Pinterest has become my go-to design source because I can quickly scan thousands of ideas in very little time.
 Many of the images lead to good, in-depth articles that have already been vetted by other users.

-I get most of the wood for my frames from the hardware store in the molding section.
+I get most of the wood for my picture frames from the hardware store in the molding section.
 It's relatively cheap and there are plenty of designs to choose from.
 You can use flat panel wood as well if you are looking for something simpler.
 If you want to be thrifty and join the upcycle trend, look into ads for molding or wood on Craigslist.
 I have been known at times to go through construction site dumpsters looking for discarded wood and molding.

 Step 2 - Screwy Rabbets